 Department staff and representatives of the large utility companies also developed the following set of Best Practices that companies are encouraged to employ in order to ensure that its officers, attorneys, agents and employees are informed of Public Service Law §15 when interacting with employees of the Department.
 Working with the companies to achieve a common goal of compliance with Public Service Law §15 , the Best Practices also includes steps that the Department will take with respect to informing employees about the restrictions on gifts.

 • BY COMPANIES NOT SUBJECT TO THE COMMISSION’S SUPERVISION

-In assessing whether a gift is given "under circumstances in which it could reasonably be inferred that the gift was intended to influence" a State employee, the Commission on Public Integrity, the predecessor agency to the Joint Commission on Public Ethics (“JCOBE”), stated in the Interim Guidance on Gifts and Advisory Opinion No. 08-01 that it is necessary to consider the donor of the gift.
-As a general rule, entities that are considered “disqualified sources” should not, directly or indirectly, offer or give a gift of more than nominal value, nor should a State officer or employee, directly or indirectly, solicit such a gift from a disqualified source.
+In assessing whether a gift is given "under circumstances in which it could reasonably be inferred that the gift was intended to influence" a State employee, the Joint Commission on Public Ethics (JCOPE) has issued regulations set forth in Title 19 NYCRR Part 933, as well as provided information about the gift rules on its Web site.
+As a general rule, entities that are considered “interested sources” should not, directly or indirectly, offer or give a gift of more than nominal value, nor should a State officer or employee, directly or indirectly, solicit such a gift from an interested source.
 “Gifts” includes, for example, complimentary attendance to certain events, meals and refreshments, and travel.

-A disqualified source is an individual or non-governmental entity that has some type of business relationship with the State agency.
-A disqualified source would include, among others, an entity that is regulated by, regularly negotiates with, appears before other than in a ministerial matter, does business with, or seeks to contract with or has contracts with the Department.
+An interested source is an individual or governmental entity that has some type of business relationship with the State agency.
+An interested source would include, among others, an entity that is regulated by, regularly negotiates with, appears before other than in a ministerial matter, does business with, or seeks to contract with or has contracts with, or is in litigation with the Department.

 Please consult with your Company’s compliance officer or the Department’s Ethics Officer if you have questions regarding the propriety of offering any item of value to a Department employee.